 Vacher's prosecution was as noteworthy as his life, with ground-breaking forensic techniques being used to convict him of his crimes.
 But you have to wonder what, if not insanity, prompted this serial killer to live such a harmful life.

-Joseph Vacher Didn't Just Kill People, He Mutilated Their Corpses As Well
+Joseph Vacher Didn't Just Kill People - He Mutilated Their Corpses

 Between 1894 and 1897, Vacher's crimes weren't limited to murder.
 It's believed that he raped even his child murder victims.
 The bodies of the people he killed were violated sexually as well, with Vacher committing sexual acts with at least four of the corpses.
 The sexual body parts of many of his victims were "desecrated and purloined on several occasions" and he disemboweled many of his victims, too.

 Vacher's known victims suffered similar fates.
 In November 1894, he killed a 13-year-old girl and mutilated her body.
 A few months later, he did the same to a 17-year-old girl.
-In 1895, he killed a 58-year old woman and had sex with her dead body but a few days later went back to teenagers when he killed and mutilated a 16-year-old-girl.
-His next two victim were 17 and 15-year-old boys that he killed and castrated.
+In 1895, he killed a 58-year old woman and had sex with her dead body but a few days later he killed and mutilated a 16-year-old-girl.
+His next two victim were 17 and 15-year-old boys whom he killed and castrated.
 In 1896, he murdered and raped a 19-year-old woman as well as a 14-year-old girl, whose genitalia he mutilated.
-He killed a 14-year-old-boy and threw his body down a well in May 1897 before killing his last victim, a 13-year-old-boy that he also sodomized, in June of 1897.
+He killed a 14-year-old-boy and threw his body down a well in May 1897 before killing his last victim, a 13-year-old-boy whom he also sodomized, in June of 1897.

 As Vacher's time in the military was coming to an end, he attempted to woo a woman he'd long admired, a maid named Louise Barant.
-Louise and Vacher shared a meal one night, but when he proposed marriage that same night and she refused, he threatened to kill her.
-Vacher then stalked Louise for weeks, combining begging, self-pity, and charm to try to get her to marry him.
+Barant and Vacher shared a meal one night, but when he proposed marriage that same night and she refused, he threatened to kill her.
+Vacher then stalked Barant for weeks, combining begging, self-pity, and charm to try to get her to marry him.
 She did her best to avoid Vacher but gave in and agreed to meet him at a dance one evening.
-When another man tried to talk to Louise, Vacher lunged at him and Louise ran away.
+When another man tried to talk to Barant, Vacher lunged at him and she ran away.

-Vacher went into a rage and was given a four-month leave from the military and went to confront Louise.
+Vacher went into a rage and was given a four-month leave from the military and went to confront Barant.
 He went to her mother's house, demanding that she give back his letters and all other gifts he'd given to her.
 That wasn't enough and he still asked that she leave with him and that they start a life together.
-Once she refused, again, he pulled out a gun and started firing.
-He shot Louise three times (although some accounts say four) with one of the bullets going through her mouth and the other two grazing her head.
+When once again she refused, he pulled out a gun and started firing.
+He shot Barant three times (although some accounts say four) with one of the bullets going through her mouth and the other two grazing her head.
 He then turned the gun on himself, firing twice into his face.

 Before His Murder Spree, Vacher Tried To Kill Himself Several Times And Was Committed To Numerous Asylums

-After Vacher shot Louise Barbant, he shot himself in the face but failed to kill himself.
-He spent some time in the hospital, having given himself a wound that covered the length of his jaw and created puss near his right ear.
+Vacher spent some time in the hospital, having given himself a wound that covered the length of his jaw and created puss near his right ear.
 When he breathed, his cheek flapped because he'd damaged one of his facial nerves.

 At Dole, Vacher was declared not responsible for his actions and, after the local court found him not guilty of his crimes against Louise due to insanity, he was sent to a state-run asylum near Grenoble.
 On the trip from Dole to the new asylum, Vacher acted out and tried to escape, but he arrived at Saint-Robert asylum in December 1893.
 He spent just over three months there before being released in April 1894, reportedly "completely cured."